 A Covered Entity's consideration of the approval of bonds and the Offering Document related to the bonds is to be placed on the applicable meeting agenda as a new business matter and not on the Consent Calendar.
 Any Offering Document to be issued in connection with the sale of the bonds is to be transmitted to the Covered Entity's governing board in substantially final form for its consideration and approval to release to investors, subject to any updating required to make the Offering Document accurate and complete.
-The Covered Entity's review will consider whether the Offering Document includes all material information to an investor in the bonds meaning information where there is a substantial likelihood that the information would have actual significance in the deliberations of the reasonable investor.
-At the Covered Entity meeting at which the proposed sale of bonds is considered, the Covered Entity will have the opportunity to address questions to staff and the professional advisors regarding the information presented in the Offering Document.
+The Covered Entity's review will consider whether the Offering Document includes all material information to an investor in the bonds - meaning information where there is a substantial likelihood that the information would have actual significance in the deliberations of the reasonable investor.
+At the Covered Entity will have the opportunity to address questions to staff and the professional advisors regarding the information presented in the Offering Document.